 What can happen when anxiety medications are taken inappropriately?

-Taking more of an anxiety medication than directed can have several negative consequences, including:
+Taking more of an anxiety medication than directed can have several negative effects, including:

 How can misuse of anxiety medications be prevented?